 Just about any operation that monitors and controls something can benefit from openAlerts.
 Telematics, health-care, utilities, security, automation, industrial control, transportation, agriculture - these are only a few examples where openAlerts can be used.

 openAlerts is about connecting systems, devices and people.
 Unfortunately, smart sensing and control technologies are complex, and proprietary solutions are expensive. openAlerts is designed to reduce the complexities and lower the cost.
 Simplification is the key.

 openAlerts is based on the simple client/server model.
 A node, or smart object, is any device that supports IP communications (wired or wireless).
 The node connects directly to sensors and communicates with the server.
 The server collects the sensor information, makes it available to your web browser, sends out alerts, and executes control commands.

-openAlerts is a scalable Linux application.
-Multiple nodes and server can run together on a single board computer (SBC) with as little as 32MB RAM. openAlerts can also scale up to thousands of nodes spread across the Internet connected to a central server.
+openAlerts is a scalable Linux/BSD application.
+Multiple nodes and server can run together on a single board computer. openAlerts can also scale up to thousands of nodes spread across the Internet connected to a central server.